VoltDB/voltdb/tests/geb/vmc/README.md

 1. To add additional SQL queries to be run in the VMC, add additional lines to the file voltdb/tests/geb/vmc/src/resources/sqlQueries.txt; the format is JSON-based, and the specific format should be fairly self-explanatory, by looking at existing tests.
+Make sure the new tests clean up after themselves, and can be run twice in a row; for example, any new tables that are Created should also be Dropped.
 2. More substantial changes to the tests can be made in the voltdb/tests/geb/vmc/src/pages/ and voltdb/tests/geb/vmc/src/tests/ directories, which contain most of the actual Groovy / GEB code.
 3. For more info on GEB, see:
       http://www.gebish.org/
       http://www.gebish.org/manual/current/
-   For more info on Spock (which is also used), see;
+   For more info on Spock (which is also used), see:
       http://docs.spockframework.org/en/latest/
       https://code.google.com/p/spock/wiki/SpockBasics